 Here for your consideration is my experiment with effectively increasing the size of the obstruction under the table.
 I started with an early model of a Sumner Acousticut (they changed a lot over the years).
 This particular piece had a fairly blunt end to the window, much like the one depicted in Figure 1.

-I'd used and really liked this piece, having never really looked down inside to see the terrible inharmonious, resistant, and imprecise response caused by the little ping-pong sound particles being aimed right at it.
+I'd played and really liked this piece, having never looked down inside to see the terrible inharmonious, resistant, and imprecise response caused by the little ping-pong sound particles being aimed right at the blunt window end.
 Prior owners for the last 60 years had also missed this horrible defect because they hadn't looked.
-And Sumner mouthpieces have a good reputation despite this restriction to soundicules.
+It is strange that Sumner mouthpieces have a good reputation despite this restriction to soundicules.

 Here is the resultant sound spectrum diagram with the increased obstacle to sound wave transmission.